 Warning: These changes may not work out as planned so always work on a copy of your model and make sure you are happy with the structure before accepting the changes.

-Validations: If your budget/forecast model has validations these change may affect them and they may need to be tweaked.
+Validations: If your budget/forecast model has validations these changes may affect them and they may need to be tweaked.

 In the image below the yellow cells are input cells.